dentures, dental implants, missing teeth, tooth replacement, dental care, Austin dentist, Round Rock

 Dental Implants: A Long-Term Investment

 Dental implants are titanium posts surgically placed into the jawbone, acting as a replacement for natural tooth roots.
 Implants are ideal for those looking for a more permanent and stable solution to missing teeth.
-They can replace individual teeth or support a full arch with implant-supported dentures.
+The different types of dental implants include:

 Pros of Dental Implants: